 Types of Mailboxes: Which is Best for You?

-When most people start shopping for a mailbox, they are surprised to learn how many types and styles there actually are.
+When most people start shopping for a new mailbox when moving into a new home, they are surprised to learn how many types and styles there actually are.
 After all, if everyone in the neighborhood you have lived in your entire life all have one similar style, you really can’t be expected to know there is such a diverse selection.

 Contrary to what you might think, your mailbox does not have to conform to one universal size and shape as all of your neighbors.
 There is nothing wrong with showcasing a little of your personality in your mailbox or using it to create a nice focal point for your home or property.